kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/6-storage.md

 ### Scanario
 - Hybrid: Supplement or replace your existing on-premises file storage solution.
 - Lift and shift: Move your existing file storages and related services to Azure.

+## Queue storage
+Azure Queue Storage is a service for storing large numbers of messages.
+Once stored, you can access the messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
+A queue can contain as many messages as your storage account has room for (potentially millions).
+Each individual message can be up to 64 KB in size.
+Queues are commonly used to create a backlog of work to process asynchronously.

+Queue storage can be combined with compute functions like Azure Functions to take an action when a message is received.
+For example, you want to perform an action after a customer uploads a form to your website.
+You could have the submit button on the website trigger a message to the Queue storage.
+Then, you could use Azure Functions to trigger an action once the message was received.

 ## Archive
 - Requirement: Policies, legislation and recovery can be requirements for archiving data.
 These can be very large amounts of data.